 How long is ESTA valid?

+If you have been granted ESTA approval, it will last two years or up to the date of your passport’s expiry, whichever is earlier.
 This means you can travel to the US under the VWP for multiple trips, provided your passport remains valid and your reason for travel is within the permissible activities.

-In addition, each individual stay can be no longer than 90 days and you cannot spend more than a total of 180 days in year in the US under the VWP.
+Each individual stay can be no longer than 90 days and you cannot spend more than a total of 180 days in year in the US under the VWP.

 Importantly, ESTA does not grant the holder permission to remain in the US for two years.